Today we will discuss STRIDE. It is an acronym for threat modeling system. It helps to classify security attacks among six different threat types.

 What is Spoofing?

-If the hacker is able to access victim credentials by using brute force or social engineering technique, he/she can communicate to others by impersonating victim’s account.
-The simple example is attacker send messages from victim account.
+If the hacker is able to access victim credentials by using brute force or social engineering technique, he/she can communicate to others by impersonating the victim’s account.
+The simple example is attacker send messages from the victim account.
 It comes under the security attribute of Authentication.
-It can be mitigated by using appropriate authentication mechanism for login in an application.
+It can be mitigated by using the appropriate authentication mechanism for login in an application.